AmitChoudhery/Atm-Project-Using-IF-ELSE/README.md

 # Atm-Project-Using-IF-ELSE
-Create ATM Project Using IF ELSE .
+Create ATM Project Using IF ELSE conditions.